- Benh Zeitlin

 - Release Date

 With strains of both independent filmmaking and commercial sensibilities pulsing through it, Beasts of the Southern Wild has become 2012’s indie darling.
-This first feature-length effort from director Benh Zeitlin made waves on the festival circuit, first at Sundance, then at Cannes where it earned the Caméra d’Or, the award for best first feature.
+This first feature-length effort from director Benh Zeitlin made waves on the festival circuit, first at Sundance, then at Cannes, where it earned the Caméra d’Or, the award for the best first feature.
 Along with a number of Oscar nominations—including Best Picture, Best Director, and Best Actress—the film’s renown has created a wellspring of affection from critics and audiences.
 Indeed, if this film is anything, it’s a crowd-pleaser, despite its unlikely subject matter and often challenging depiction of life for one child.
-Based on the prologue we might mistake Zeitlin’s approach as being relative to Terrence Malick, specifically his Days of Heaven (1978) or The Tree of Life (2011), but the young director makes a number of overwrought choices that relegate his film into, at times, dramatically overbearing circumstances.
+Based on the prologue, we might mistake Zeitlin’s approach as being relative to Terrence Malick, specifically his Days of Heaven (1978) or The Tree of Life (2011), but the young director makes a number of overwrought choices that relegate his film into, at times, dramatically overbearing circumstances.

 Part fantasy, part realism, the film is told from the perspective a 6-year-old girl.
 Hushpuppy (Quvenzhané Wallis) lives with her father, Wink (Dwight Henry), in the “Bathtub”, a Louisiana marshland cornered off from civilization by a nearby levee.
 Hushpuppy is told her mother “swam away”, meaning she’s either dead or left Wink.
 The Bathtub’s isolated community lives a vagrant lifestyle in ramshackle abodes propped up by stilts because of frequent flooding.
 Wink’s only method of travel is a pick-up truck’s rear carriage mounted on a few oil drums.
 Far away from the plasticized ways of modernity, these people savor the wild outdoors, celebrating nature less like naturalists and more like a bunch of good-ole-boys on a permanent camping trip.
 They light fireworks and imbibe copious amounts of booze, and they survive on a steady diet of crab, crawfish, and the occasional alligator.
 They’re not scientists or even particularly bright; they’re not surviving ‘by the Earth’ or by adhering to some established philosophy.
 Their severe need for independence is almost certainly fanatical, but they’re free.